shingo256/trashed/README.md

 Sorting key/order can be changed by moving column with <kbd>TAB</kbd> or <kbd>Shift-TAB</kbd> to choose the key for sorting and typing <kbd>S</kbd>.

+You can also use a mouse for most of the operations via menu bar or right click menu.

 See more information with <kbd>C-h</kbd><kbd>m</kbd>.

 ## Customization